 Q. Are there any tips for making headers look nice?

 A. Yes!
 Use consistent fonts, sizes, and colors.
-Avoid clutter, and make sure your header is easy to read and adds value to your document.
+Keep headers simple, easy to read, and useful for guiding readers through your document.

 Conclusion

-Knowing how to make the header different on each page in Word can elevate the quality of a document, be it for school, work, or personal projects.
-Following our outlined steps, you can achieve a well-organized, professional-looking document tailored to your needs.
+Understanding how to change the header on each page in Word improves any document, for school assignments, professional reports, or personal projects.
+This simple skill helps each page look more polished and organized.
+By following these steps, you can achieve a well-organized, professional-looking document tailored to your needs.
 Remember to preview and double-check your work for the best results.